knative/docs/CONTRIBUTING.md

       `docs/[*component*]/samples` folders must align with (and pass) the [`e2e` tests](https://github.com/knative/docs/tree/master/test).

-  - **Community owned and maintained samples**: For sample code which doesn’t meet the above criteria, put the code in a separate repository and link to it [from this document](community/samples/README.md).
+  - **Community owned and maintained samples**: For sample code which doesn't meet the above criteria, put the code in a separate repository and link to it [from this document](community/samples/README.md).
 These samples might not receive regular maintenance.
 It is possible that a sample is no longer current and is not actively maintained by its original author.
-While we encourage a contributor to maintain their content, we acknowledge that it’s not always possible for certain reasons, for example other commitments and time constraints.
+While we encourage a contributor to maintain their content, we acknowledge that it's not always possible for certain reasons, for example other commitments and time constraints.